- How does fat burning work?

 Food intake – tracking what you eat is important if you have a high level of body fat, as this also means you’re prone to storing dietary fat.
 For this reason, you need to know how many calories you’re consuming every day.

-For instance, if you’re hitting the gym hard but aren’t losing any fat (and we mean fat here, not weight – that is different as it is possible to lose body fat without witnessing a fall on the scales), then this is a clear indication that you’re eating too much.
+For instance, if you’re hitting the gym hard but aren’t really losing weight or any amount of stubborn body fat (and we mean fat here, not weight – that is different as it is possible to lose body fat without witnessing a fall on the scales), then this is a clear indication that you’re eating too much.
 Instead, limit your calorie intake to 1800 calories a day and keep a record of what you’re eating and drinking.

 High protein diet – adding more protein-rich foods to your diet is a clever way to reduce your appetite, decrease your calorie intake and burn more fat.
-Multiple studies have found that it can lower the risk of belly fat (which is particularly helpful for guys who tend to retain more visceral fat) as well as can help to preserve muscle mass and your metabolism during weight loss.
+Multiple studies have found that it can lower the risk of belly fat (which is particularly helpful for guys who tend to retain more visceral fat) as well as can help to preserve lean muscle mass and your metabolism during weight loss and help burn fat.

 TIP: add a few servings of high-protein foods to your meals every day e.g. meat, seafood, eggs, legumes and dairy products.